Is glycine the safest medicine? Glycine: application features and side effects

 • a sharp decrease in blood pressure.

-This condition is especially dangerous in children, as it is fraught with complications in the kidneys....
-To prevent this, you must immediately contact a specialist and perform a gastric lavage and the necessary treatment.
+This condition is especially dangerous in children, as it can cause kidney complications..
+To prevent this, you must immediately contact a specialist and perform gastric lavage and the necessary treatment.

-In very rare cases, the consequences of an overdose of glycine can cause lactic acidosis.
-This state requires immediate hospitalization.
+In very rare cases, the effects of glycine overdose can cause lactic acid coma.
+This condition requires immediate hospitalization.

 Medicine often recommended for children.
 Glycine can be prescribed to both infants and children of any other age.
-The remedy is used for damage to the nervous system during childbirth, increased tone muscles, sleep disturbances, the consequences of neuroinfections, increased aggressiveness etc. The list of indications is long, therefore glycine therapy for children is a common practice.
-The dosage is determined strictly by the attending physician, depending on the condition of the little patient.
+The drug is used for damage to the nervous system during childbirth, increased tone muscles, sleep disturbances, consequences of neuroinfections, increased aggressiveness etc. The list of indications is large, so therapy of children with glycine is a common practice.
+The dosage will be determined strictly by the attending physician, depending on the condition of the little patient.

-Intoxication in children can occur in two cases: when parents independently prescribe a remedy for their children and incorrectly calculate the treatment regimen, and when children perceive glycine as candy, since it has a pleasant sweet taste.
-Having eaten just one pill, they often want more.
-Therefore an overdose of glycine can occur, the symptoms of which are often harmless to the child's life.
+Intoxication in children can occur in two cases: when parents independently prescribe the drug to their children and incorrectly calculate the treatment regimen, and when children perceive glycine as candy, since it has a pleasant sweet taste.
+After taking just one tablet, they often want more.
+Consequently an overdose of glycine may occur, the symptoms of which are often not life-threatening for the child.

 • sleepy state;